sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>js-jquery</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : JavaScript DOM manipulation, event handling, and AJAX library
+Short desc    : JavaScript DOM manipulation, event handling, and AJAX library
 URL          : https://jquery.com/
-Лицензия     : MIT
+License      : MIT
-Описание     : jQuery is a fast, small, and feature-rich JavaScript library.
+Descript     : jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things
              : like HTML document traversal and manipulation, event handling, animation, and
              : Ajax much simpler with an easy-to-use API that works across a multitude of
              : browsers.
 With a combination of versatility and extensibility, jQuery has